Skip to main content

 UI/UX and SEO

 UI/UX supports SEO because search performance is not only about keywords.

-Search engines need to understand whether pages are useful, accessible, well-structured, and easy to navigate.
+Search users need pages that are understandable, accessible, well-structured, and easy to navigate.
 Clear navigation, internal linking, headings, mobile usability, page speed, structured content, and readable layouts all help users and search engines understand a website.

 SEO brings users to the page.
 UI/UX helps them understand, trust, and act on what they find.